mui/material-ui/packages/pigment-css-react/README.md

 }
 ```

+This usage should be familiar if you've worked with Emotion or styled-components.
-The Pigment CSS library differs from "standard" runtime CSS-in-JS libraries in a few ways:
+But Pigment CSS differs from these runtime CSS-in-JS libraries in a few ways:

 1. You never get direct access to props in your styled declarations.
 This is because prop values are only available at runtime, but the CSS is extracted at build time.
 See [Styling based on runtime values](#styling-based-on-runtime-values) for a workaround.
 2. Your styles must be declarative and must account for all combinations of props that you want to style.